UNDERSTANDING WHAT EXAMS MEAN TO YOUR CHILD

 The exam is over.
 Letting go of the experience will be important to avoid stress and recriminations.
 Children may feel they have not done well just by listening to the other children speak about the exam.
 Parents can help with assuring them that the exam is a test of their memory and understanding of the subject, but it doesn’t define who they are.

-The end of year exams are probably the most stressful for school children.
-This is the time when the year gone past is going to show up in the exam results and act as the springboard to the next phase of their education.
+Exams are probably the most stressful for school children.
+This is the time when the term gone past is going to show up in the exam results and act as the springboard to the next phase of their education.

 Charles Dickens opens his novel, A Tale of Two Cities, with these words: